On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

-To summarize, we have excluded the second diagram in Figure \ref{fig:C=0}, the two diagrams in Figure \ref{fig:C=3}, the third diagram in Figure \ref{fig:C=41}, the fourth diagram in Figure \ref{fig:C=43}, the third diagram in Figure \ref{fig:C=52}.
-The conclusion of the section is that \emph{any singular sequence should converge to one of the twenty-nine diagrams in Figure \ref{fig:list}}.
+\emph{Summary}: In the searching for all problematic 5-vortex two-colored diagrams, we have found 39 of them, as shown in Figure \ref{fig:C=0}-\ref{fig:C=8}.
+Among them, we have excluded eight of them, i.e., the first diagram in Figure \ref{fig:C=2}, the two diagrams in Figure \ref{fig:C=3}, the second and fourth diagram in Figure \ref{fig:C=41}, the fourth diagram in Figure \ref{fig:C=42}, the third diagram in Figure \ref{fig:C=52}, and the second diagram in Figure \ref{fig:C=61}.
+Hence, we conclude that any singular sequence should converge to one of the remaining 31 diagrams.